-As we edge toward a post-pandemic world, many investors are looking for ways to prepare for future uncertainties.
-A solution for some may include investing in precious metals, such as gold and silver.
+Looking for ways to prepare for future uncertainties?
+A solution for some may be investing in precious metals, such as gold and silver.
 Here’s what to know.

-To varying degrees, both metals may provide a hedge in a potential economic and/or market downturn, as well as during sustained periods of rising inflation.
+To varying degrees, both gold and silver may provide a hedge in a potential economic or market downturn, as well as during sustained periods of rising inflation.
 Understanding the difference between how the two metals are used, their economic sensitivities and technical characteristics can help you determine which metal may benefit your portfolio.

 Half of all silver is used in heavy industry and high technology, including smartphones, tablets, automobile electrical systems, solar-panel cells and many other products and applications, according to the World Silver Survey.
 As a result, silver is more sensitive to economic changes than gold, which has limited uses beyond jewelry and investment purposes.
 When economies take off, demand tends to grow for silver.

 Silver can be considered a good portfolio diversifier with moderately weak positive correlation to stocks, bonds and commodities.
 However, gold is considered a more powerful diversifier.
 It has been consistently uncorrelated to stocks and has had very low correlations with other major asset classes—and with good reason: Unlike silver and industrial base metals, gold is less affected by economic declines because its industrial uses are fairly limited.